Contents (with links)

 2014 The Guardian...

 Stranded long-finned Pilot Whale on an Essex river

 A female calf found on the beach near Goldhanger died in very poor nutritional condition.
-The 2.18-metre female was one of a pod of up to 40 whales that frequented coastal shallows in and near the Blackwater estuary and was seen feeding on herring earlier this week.
+The 2-metre female was one of a pod of up to 40 that frequent coastal shallows near the Blackwater estuary and was seen feeding on herring earlier this week.

 2015-6 Maldon & Burnham Standard...